-Step Action 1 Go to www.google.com 2 Note: Log out of your Google accounts beforehand.
+Step Action 1 Go to www.google.com 2 Search your full name.
+Note : Log out of your Google accounts beforehand.
 Otherwise, the search engine will personalize the results based on account activity.
 3 Scan the first few pages of search results, including images.
 4 Search for yourself on LinkedIn, Facebook, Instagram, Twitter, and any other social media sites you have an account with.